AIM-Harvard/pyradiomics/README.md

 <sup>6</sup>Isomics

 ### Contact
 We are happy to help you with any questions.
-Please contact us on the [pyradiomics email list](https://groups.google.com/forum/#!forum/pyradiomics).
+Please contact us on the [Radiomics community section of the 3D Slicer Discourse](https://discourse.slicer.org/c/community/radiomics).

 We welcome contributions to PyRadiomics.
 Please read the [contributing guidelines](CONTRIBUTING.rst) on how to contribute to PyRadiomics.